Darkzarich/microservice-course-assignment-5/README.md

 I specifically avoid creating an index for the table so that the load will be more noticeable.
 Without an effective index queries that use `LIKE` condition will be pretty expensive because of the sequential table scan.

-### Load-testing with just one PostgreSQL instance
+### Load-testing READ with one PostgreSQL instance

 Running the load test that will last for 3 minutes: